 Data types should be as consistent as possible across the model and the representations.
 This minimizes mapping requirements and supports easy round tripping of metadata between different representation instances.

 Data types in UML are related to class definitions but are their own structural item.
 Data types can have properties but not relationships.

+Classes that have no associations to other classes should be data types.
+Currently, there are classes in the structured data types package that have associations to other classes, they should be moved elsewhere.
+Classes that have no associations, should be made into data types.

+When a property is defined by a class rather than a data type, and the class has associations to other classes (hence it’s not a UML data type) we should either (i) make the property into an association or (ii) remodel the “data type” class into a real UML data type by removing associations, etc.

 Data types include primitives, structured data types, and enumerations.